-Turns out that I don’t have to, because making this fall favorite is so simple.
-Our Test Kitchen shows you how to take just three ingredients (plus all those delicious toppings) and make your own caramel apples, perfect for snacking and entertaining all season long.
+Our Test Kitchen’s step-by-step guide shows you how to take three ingredients (plus all those delicious toppings) and make your own caramel apples that are perfect for snacking and entertaining all season long.

 How to Make Caramel Apples

-Start by removing the stems and thoroughly washing the apples.
-Store-bought apples can have a bit of a waxy coating on them to keep them fresh, so be sure to scrub them until that finish is gone and they look natural and dull.
-A dishcloth should do the job just fine.
+Start by thoroughly washing the apples and removing the stems.
+Store-bought produce often has a waxy coating to keep it fresh, so be sure to rub your apples with a dishcloth until that finish is gone—they should look natural and dull.
 Once they’re clean, dry the apples and insert a pop stick into the top of each.

 Line a baking sheet with greased parchment paper.
 (Greasing the paper is important so the caramel won’t stick later.)

 Next, prepare the caramels for all that sticky goodness.
-Unwrap the candies—a great job for little ones (along with these kitchen tasks)—and heat the caramels in a saucepan with the milk over medium-low heat, stirring frequently.
-It should take three to five minutes for the mix to be nice and smooth.
+Unwrap the candies (this is a great cooking task for kids) and heat the caramels in a saucepan with the milk over medium-low heat, stirring frequently.
+It should take 3 to 5 minutes for the mix to be nice and smooth.

 Once the caramel is smooth, remove it from the heat and prepare for dipping.
-To fully coat the apple in sticky, caramelly goodness, tip the saucepan a bit and rotate the apple until the surface is completely covered.
+To fully coat the apple in sticky caramel goodness, tip the saucepan a bit and rotate the apple until the surface is completely covered.
 Allow the excess caramel to drip off before you place it upright onto the parchment-lined pan.

 Test Kitchen tip: If you find that the caramel runs off the apples, don’t worry!
 The caramel might just be a touch too warm.
 Wait a minute and give it another dip.